New Topics in Sociology: Intimate Relationships

 Artificial Intelligence

-Students may choose to use generative artificial intelligence (AI) tools as they work through the writing assignments.
-I encourage you to limit your use to collecting ideas, searching for literature, grammar/copy editing, and outlining.
+Students may choose to use generative artificial intelligence (AI) tools as they work through writing assignments.
+I encourage you to limit their use to brainstorming ideas, outlining, and grammar/copy editing.
 Be aware that AI tools are often wrong, overly generic, and lacking in critical nuance.
-My expectations for you are considerably higher than that.
-You will need to be more persuasive and creative at building arguments, thinking critically, and making connections between ideas than any of these tools.
-Over-reliance on AI will prevent you from learning the skills necessary to complete work at the level expected for this class.
-Students are ultimately accountable for the work they submit.
+My expectations for you are considerably higher than that: you must demonstrate persuasive argumentation, critical thinking, and creative connections between ideas beyond what these tools can provide.

 Accessibility and Student Accommodations